-Michael Schlein is the president and CEO of Accion, a global nonprofit dedicated to building a financially inclusive world.
-A world pioneer in microfinance, Accion has helped build 63 microfinance institutions in 32 countries, which currently reach millions of clients and provide them with the financial tools that can help improve their lives.
+Michael Schlein is the President and CEO of Accion, a global nonprofit dedicated to building a financially inclusive world.
+A world pioneer in microfinance, Accion has helped build 63 microfinance institutions in 32 countries which currently reach millions of clients providing them with the financial tools that can help improve their lives.
 Today, Accion has operations and investments throughout much of Latin America, Africa, India, China and the Philippines.

-Mr. Schlein brings nearly 30 years of extensive international banking, management and public service experience to his role as president and CEO of Accion.
-As president of Citigroup’s International Franchise Management, Mr. Schlein managed the bank’s network of 100 Chief Country Officers.
-Before that, Michael ran communications, philanthropy, government relations, branding, and human resources for Citigroup.
-He served as chief of staff at the U.S. Securities and Exchange Commission in the Clinton Administration and in New York’s City Hall in the Dinkins and Koch Administrations.
+Mr. Schlein brings nearly 30 years of extensive international banking, management and public service experience to his role as President and CEO of Accion.
+As President of Citigroup’s International Franchise Management, Mr. Schlein managed the bank’s network of 100 Chief Country Officers.
+Before that, he ran communications, philanthropy, government relations, branding and human resources for Citigroup.
+He served as Chief of Staff at the US Securities and Exchange Commission in the Clinton Administration and in New York’s City Hall in the Dinkins and Koch Administrations.
 He began his career in investment banking.

 Mr. Schlein has graduate and undergraduate degrees from the Massachusetts Institute of Technology where he graduated Phi Beta Kappa.